dxw/playbook/_includes/sections/working-here/managing-your-day-to-day-work.md

 on a Friday.

-This dxw time is important for us to maintain our strong culture and identity, and to imporve our practices, separate from the clients we work for.
+This dxw time is important for us to maintain our strong culture and identity, and to improve our practices, separate from the clients we work for.

 #### Working from home